1. How do I apply for a teacher training place?

-No, all training positions are unsalaried.
-However, students are entitled to financial help from a number of organisations including student loans, government bursaries and in some cases scholarships.
+There are some salaried positions available.
+Please refer to specific training programmes for details.
+For unsalaried positions students are entitled to financial help from a number of organisations including student loans, government bursaries and in some cases scholarships.
 Further information is available on our website under “Fees and Finance”.

 3. How much will the teacher training cost?

-The cost of the course is £9,000 which is paid directly to Reading University or UCL/IOE.
+The cost of the course is £9,250 (2017-18 fees quoted) which is paid directly to the University of Reading.

 4. How do I apply for a student loan?